bcaffo/regmodsbook/manuscript/01_introduction.md

 children disregarding parents) distributions first.
 The parental distribution is all heterosexual couples.
 The parental average was corrected for gender via multiplying female heights by 1.08.
-Remember, Galton didn't have regression to help figure out a better way to do this correction!
+Remember, Galton didn't have regression to help figure out a betetr way to do this correction!

 {lang=r,title="Loading and plotting Galton's data.",line-numbers=off}